Bleb (cell biology): Apoptotic function

 Blebbing is one of the defined features of apoptosis.
 During apoptosis (programmed cell death), the cell's cytoskeleton breaks up and causes the membrane to bulge outward.
 These bulges may separate from the cell, taking a portion of cytoplasm with them, to become known as apoptotic blebs.

 Phagocytic cells eventually consume these fragments and the components are recycled.

 Two types of blebs are recognized in apoptosis.
 Initially, small surface blebs are formed.
 During later stages, larger so-called dynamic blebs may appear, which may carry larger organelle fragments such as larger parts of the fragmented apoptotic cell nucleus.

-Cell Migration Function
+Function in cell migration

 Along with lamellipodia, blebs serve an important role in cell migration.
 Migrating cells are able to polarize the formation of blebs so blebbing only occurs on the leading edge of the cell.
 A 2D moving cell is able to use adhesive molecules to gain traction in its environment while blebs form at the leading edge.
 By forming a bleb, the center of mass of the cell shifts forward and an overall movement of cytoplasm is accomplished.
 Cells have also been known to accomplish 3D bleb-based movement through a process called chimneying.
 In this process, cells exert pressure on the top and bottom substrates by squeezing themselves, causing a bleb on the leading edge to grow and the cell to have a net movement forward.

+Apocrine secretion

+Apocrine secretion is the mode of secretion of exocrine glands wherein secretory cells accumulate material at their apical ends, and this material then buds off from the cells.
+In many aspects, it can be seen as apoptosis of part of a cell.
+The secretion process generally initiates with secretory granules accumulating in an apical bleb (also called "apical snout") of the cell, which subsequently disintegrates to release secretory granules into the lumen.